i-doit/api-client-php/README.md

 ##  Configuration

-The API client class requires a configuration:
+The API client library class requires a configuration:

 ~~~ {.php}
 use bheisig\idoitapi\API;